 Our legislated Quality Improvement Plan is a subset of our broader corporate strategy for quality, and fulfills our obligations under the Excellent Care for All Act.
 This legislation is aimed at improving the patient experience by ensuring hospitals provide evidence-based health care.
 There are a number of obligations within this legislation, including that all hospitals have a QIP (see plan below), and ensuring that a certain portion of executive salary compensation is tied to achievement of targets outlined in the Plan.

-More information on the Excellent Care for All Act is available on the Ministry of Health and Long-Term Care website.
+More information on theis available on the Ministry of Health and Long-Term Care website.